Getting the older shows

 This seems to be the starting page for a lot of first time visitors.
 Feel welcome here!

-Meet the GIMP! is a weekly videopodcast about the Open Source image manipulation program GIMP.
+Meet the GIMP! is an videopodcast about the Open Source image manipulation program GIMP and other Open Source and photography related topics.
 You can read more about the podcast and me here.
 The newest shows are on the home page, where you find also news aside from the podcast.

-The feed contains only the last ten shows - and the first shows contained stuff especially for beginners.
+The feed contains only the last shows – and the first shows contained stuff especially for beginners.
 So, be sure to check out Episode 1 with an introduction into Gimp and Episode 2 on how to set up Gimp.
+In #66 you can see how to set up version 2.6.

 Episodes 3, 4 and 5 cover the full processing of a difficult image, including colour correction with layers, selectively adjusting the curves on different parts of the image and much more.